 are highly recruited by major airlines and the FAA.

-Aviation Safety & Operations professionals are responsible for the development of
+Aviation Safety & Operations professionals are responsible for the:

-best practices and standards, procedures and guidelines to ensure the safety of passengers,
+Procedures and guidelines to ensure the safety of passengers

 With the aviation safety degree, you can expect career opportunities in several areas